splitgraph/seafowl/tests/data/iceberg/default.db/iceberg_table_2/README.md

+To generate this fixture data:

-This table was generated with the following code:
+1. Run the following code:

 ```python
 import pyarrow as pa